Print this topic

 If they're safe but in a crisis and need help, you can phone the Depression Helpline on 0800‑111‑757 (available 24/7) or Lifeline 0800‑543‑354 (available 24/7).
 Or you can contact your local mental health crisis team:

 It can take a long time for bipolar disorder to be diagnosed.
 Some people with bipolar disorder take years to experience hypomania or mania for the first time.
-Sometimes you, people who know you, and even health professionals take a while to realise that your high mood isn't normal for you.
+Sometimes you, people who know you and even health professionals take a while to realise that your high mood is not normal for you.

 It can be even harder to diagnose bipolar disorder in young people.
 Mood fluctuations (ups and downs) are common and normal during adolescent years.
-Most young people who have big ups and downs don't have bipolar disorder, and many people's moods settle as they get older.
-But if someone has big shifts in mood, a decreased need for sleep, unusual thinking or beliefs, or seems to be acting out of character, it's worth seeing a GP.
+Most young people who have big ups and downs do not have bipolar disorder, and many people's moods settle down as they get older.
+But if you have big shifts in mood, a decreased need for sleep, unusual thinking or beliefs, or seem to be acting out of character, it's worth going to see your general practice team.

 There are lots of ways to get help for bipolar disorder.
 These usually involve both self-care and getting help from others.
 Medication normally plays a part too.